rp247/Parallel-Sorting/README.md

 ---------------------
 DESCRIPTION

-- In this lab, three sorting algorithms are implemented: Bubble sort, Shell sort, and Quick sort.
+- Three sorting algorithms are implemented: Bubble sort, Shell sort, and Quick sort.
 - Bubble sort and Shell sort directly work on an array.
 - Quick sort is implemented using two abstract data types: a stack and a queue.
 - Arguments:    -a (run all three sorting algorithms),